ggrov/tinker/Readme.md

 Interactive proof session with the GUI
 ---------------------------------------------------------------------------

-To use the interactive GUI, go to the `contrib` directory of your Isabelle installation and execute the following commands:
+To use the interactive GUI, go to the `tinkerGUI/release` of the directory of the `psgraph` installation, run the packed jar exectable file to launch the Tinker GUI.

-    cd quantomatic/scala
-    sbt run

-You will then be given a set of options.
-Here, choose the option for `quanto.gui.GraphEditor`.
-Please note that you may need an internet in order to fetch dependent libraries when you run `sbt` for the first time.

 Then return to the Isabelle GUI, go to `Example 2` of the `example.thy` theory file and uncomment the following line

     apply(psgraph (interactive) conj_impI)